 If you choose not to complete an advance directive and become too sick to make decisions for yourself, the hospital will follow the West Virginia Health Care Decisions Act of 2000 in selecting a surrogate to assist in making medical decision for you.
 By law, the surrogate is usually a close family member or a friend.
 If you want a specific individual to make decisions for you if you become too sick to make them yourself, please inform your physician.

-We are committed to providing the highest quality of care at West Virginia University Hospitals.
+We are committed to providing the highest quality of care at WVU Hospitals.
 If you have an unsatisfactory experience, please let us know.
 You can call the patient advocate at 304-598-4167, the nurse manager on your unit, or the hospital administrator at 304-598-4200.

 If the hospital does not respond to your complaint to your satisfaction, or if you are unhappy for another reason, you may contact: